fpjohnston/TECO-64/doc/starting.md

 To start TECO, type *teco* (possibly also specifying its location), optionally followed by a file name and any desired command-line options.
 Assuming no errors occur, TECO will process those options and open any specified file name before printing its prompt.
-This is usually an asterisk (\*), unless a different prompt has been defined using the TECO_PROMPT environment described above.

 teco
  - Start TECO without opening any files.
 If the TECO_MEMORY environment